 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monticello is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monticello is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Monticello who work in office and administrative support (12.88%), management occupations (10.48%), and teaching (8.46%).

 Also of interest is that Monticello has more people living here who work in computers and math than 95% of the places in the US.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Monticello has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Monticello has few renters and college students.
 But the biggest reason it is quieter in Monticello than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Monticello may be for you.

 Monticello is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Monticello is an extremely ethnically-diverse city.
 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monticello residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Monticello include English, German, Haitian, and Italian.
+The greatest number of Monticello residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Monticello include German, English, European, and Italian.

 The most common language spoken in Monticello is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.